Quick Summary

 Good relationships foster trust, which makes listeners want to be linked with a company.
 It builds credibility over time, allowing companies to increase conversions in the long run.

 The audience could become disoriented due to the abundance of information available online.
 There is much textual content, so audio content is a welcome contrast.
-Additionally, podcasting gives a company the space to express its ideas interactively – something that textual content might not always do.
+Additionally, podcasting for business gives it the space to express its ideas interactively – something that textual content might not always do.

 By leveraging the engaging nature of podcasts, you can strengthen the relationship with your audience and gain valuable insights and feedback.